As Lead UI/UX Designer, I researched, redesigned, and improved CoachNow's remote coaching app.

 Matt King, Executive Director at Arizona Basketball Coaches Association

-We aligned across teams by creating vision boards and setting clear KPIs:
+We aligned teams with vision boards and clear KPIs:

-User: Make remote coaching easier, clearer, and more effective at fostering learnable moments for athletes.
+User: Simplify remote coaching to foster effective learning moments for athletes.

 Visual audit by section/flow, noting current inconsistencies, features and functionality.

-Through interviews, focus groups, and observations, I dove deep into the coaching process.
-Empathy maps helped surface key mindsets and pain points.
+I explored the coaching process through interviews, focus groups, and observations.
+Empathy maps surfaced key mindsets and pain points.

 Demographic